Tourism in Canada: Historical data

 Historically, tourists to Canada were predominantly Americans, making up 98% of visitors in 1947.
 By 2015, this number dropped to 70%, reflecting a rise in overseas tourists.
 The number of overseas visitors grew faster than U. S. tourists over the decades.
 Between 1960 and 1970, there was a notable increase of over six times in overseas tourists, while American tourist numbers decreased during the 1970s.

 In 1946, around 4 million tourists visited Canada, and this number grew to over 15 million by 1967, largely due to the rise in commercial air travel.
 The visitor count continued to increase until 2002 when it topped 20 million, before experiencing a decline largely caused by a drop in American tourists.
 Factors that contributed to this downturn included the SARS outbreak in 2003, the rise in the Canadian dollar, stricter ID laws introduced in 2009, and the global recession of 2008–2009.
 After these challenges, tourism numbers rebounded to nearly 18 million in 2015.

 From 1960 to 1970, the number of overseas tourists increased more than sixfold.
 Conversely, American tourist numbers grew by only 55% during the 1960s and fell by 16% in the 1970s.
 The trend of increasing overseas tourists continued into the late 1990s, reaching 4 million for the first time during that decade.

 The number of trips taken by Canadians abroad also increased significantly.
 From 1946 to 1960, trips to both the U. S. and overseas more than tripled.
 This growth continued, peaking at nearly 35 million trips by 2014.
 Travel trends for Canadians have often mirrored the value of the Canadian dollar; when the dollar depreciated in the 1990s, trips abroad declined, but this figure rose again after 2002 as the dollar appreciated.

 Canada welcomed 32 million visitors in 2019, with Toronto and Vancouver drawing the most attention.
 However, the COVID-19 epidemic had a significant influence on the tourism sector.
 April 2020 was the first complete month when countries around the world started to limit border access, which nearly halted international travel to and from Canada.
 The count of arrivals from countries other than the United States dropped by 96.6%, and those coming from the United States decreased by 96.8%.
-By June 2022, over two years later, and the number of international travelers arriving at Canadian airports was almost back to what it was before the pandemic hit.
+By June 2022, over two years later, and the number of international travellers arriving at Canadian airports was almost back to what it was before the pandemic hit.
 It was estimated that 846,700 non-resident visitors came in, which was a big jump from the 26,200 arrivals seen in June 2021.
 Canadians accounted for 85.8% of all tourism spending in early 2022, including 315,400 foreign visitors to Canada in May 2022.
 Almost ten times as many American tourists visited Canada in May compared to the year before, and similar increases were seen from other countries.
 In May 2019, 73.6% of all air travel comprised 593,200 Canadians who travelled to the United States.